 We’ll explore these factors in more detail later, but for now, here’s an important tip:

 Try to pay after the service is completed, especially if this is your first time working with the sitter.
-If you’re hiring a friend or private professional, negotiating flexible terms is often easier.
+Negotiating flexible terms is often easier if you’re hiring a friend or private professional.

 However, if you’re working with agencies, pet care providers, or online pet-sitting platforms, be prepared for them to require full payment or a deposit upfront.
 It’s important to remember that trust works both ways, and clear communication will help create a smooth experience for everyone.